-Black box testing is a technique of software testing by examining its functionality without peering into internal structure or coding of the software.
-The basic sources of black box testing are specifications and requirements for that software.
+Black box testing is a technique of software testing which examines the functionality of software without peering into its internal structure or coding.
+The primary source of black box testing is a specification of requirements that is stated by the customer.

-In this method, tester takes a function and check its functionality by giving it input and check whether it is giving expected output or not.
-If the function is producing the correct output, then it is passed in testing otherwise, failed.
-Testing team inform result to the development team and then test next function.
-After completing all functions if there are severe problems, then it is given back to the development team for correction.
+In this method, tester selects a function and gives input value to examine its functionality, and checks whether the function is giving expected output or not.
+If the function produces correct output, then it is passed in testing, otherwise failed.
+The test team reports the result to the development team and then tests the next function.
+After completing testing of all functions if there are severe problems, then it is given back to the development team for correction.

 Generic steps of black box testing